 Peer education strategies have a number of advantages in engaging 'hard-to-reach' individuals who do not typically access mainstream health services, and peers have further advantages in delivering information effectively;

-- Peers know where to find drug users, and understand the street-terminology, etiquette, and social mores of their own peer group. - Peers are familiar with the motivations, and issues or concerns, of their own peers. - Peers are actually there while drugs are being used and talked about.
-Any information they contribute is immediately relevant to whatever their peers are doing at the time they deliver it.
+- Peers know where to find drug users, and understand the street-terminology, etiquette, and social mores of their own peer group. - Peers are familiar with the motivations, and issues or concerns, of their own peers.

+The UPs and the